maximilianorom77/add_dns_zones/README.md

 how many zones can we create per minute?
 ****************************************

-Testing I run the script for an exact hour, It created 1532 in 60 minutes so 25.53 per minute aprox, in this hour of test it didn't match my name server ns-1617.awsdns-10.co.uk.
+Testing I run the script to create 1000 zones maximum, It took 17 minutes to complete so the script can create 1000 / 17 = 58.82 zones per minute aprox, on this 17 minutes of testing the script couldn't find a zone that matches with the name server ns-1617.awsdns-10.co.uk. that I specified.

-But in another out of luck it matched the name server in less than 5 minutes, so almost imposible to predict how much time it will take to match the name server.
+But in another test out of luck it matched the name server in less than 3 minutes, so almost imposible to predict how much time it will take to match the name server.

 TODO